hfloresr/Sandhog/docs/status.md

 The ultimate goal of our project remains the same: to design and implement a learning algorithm that trains an agent to collaborate with another (human or non-human) agent to catch a pig in Minecraft according to the rules of [The Malmo Collaborative AI Challenge](https://www.microsoft.com/en-us/research/academic-program/collaborative-ai-challenge/# "Challenge Homepage").

-We did define, however, an initial subgoal: to design and implement a prototype of this algorithm using off-the-shelf Q-learning methods.
+We have since defined, however, an initial subgoal: to design and implement a prototype of this algorithm using off-the-shelf Q-learning methods.

 ## Approach